 - Defective building materials

 What are some of the most common types of construction defects?

 The most common types of defects involved in litigation include:

 - Water issues

 - Foundation, floor, wall, and roof cracks

 - Structural failure

-A: Yes, but it varies by state.
+Yes, but it varies by state.
 Many states have legislation that requires the homeowner or homeowners association to notify the developer or contractor of the defect and give them an opportunity to remedy the damage.
 Then they can file a lawsuit if the defect is not repaired.
 The statute of limitations (the time limit for filing a suit) also depends on whether the defect is latent (hidden and not obvious to a reasonable person) or patent (obvious).
-The shortest time limit is three years from the date the defect is discovered, or should have discovered the problem.
-Other statues start from the date of completion of the home.
+The shortest time limit is three years from the date the defect is discovered or should have discovered the problem but this can vary by state.
+Other statues, such as statutes of repose, start from the date of completion of the home.
 It is important to take action immediately if your home has a construction defect.

-A: Usually the homeowner or homeowner's association is required to protect property from sustaining additional damage.
-Such costs are recoverable in the lawsuit.
-Failure to perform routine maintenance and reasonable repairs can cause or contribute to additional damages, which could be offset from the owners claim and lead to the defense of "failure to mitigate damages".
+Usually, the homeowner or homeowner's association is required to protect property from sustaining additional damage.
+This is known as the legal duty to mitigate damages.
+Such costs are recoverable in the lawsuit if the plaintiff prevails.
+Failure to perform routine maintenance and reasonable repairs can cause or contribute to additional damages, which could be offset from the owner's claim and lead to the defense of "failure to mitigate damages".

 Can I sell my home during a pending lawsuit?